 Theorem \ref{thm:main} generalizes aspects of both Sullivan's and Matsumoto's program.
-While hyperbolic groups action on their boundaries are among the examples studied by Kapovich--Kim--Lee, their methods only apply to pertubations which continue to have Sullivan's expansivity, for instance Lipschitz-close actions.
-Out $C^0$ perturbations need not be Lipschitz close, so Sullivan's coding no longer applies, necessitating an entirely new method of proof.
+While hyperbolic groups acting on their boundaries are among the examples studied by Kapovich--Kim--Lee, their methods only apply to pertubations which continue to have Sullivan's expansivity, for instance Lipschitz-close actions.
+General $C^0$ perturbations need not be Lipschitz close, so Sullivan's coding no longer applies, and we need an entirely new method of proof.
 Our strategy is more in the spirit of \cite{BowdenMann}, but uses large-scale geometry in place of the Riemannian manifold structure and Anosov geodesic flow.
-The special case $\partial G = S^1$ already essentially follows from Matsumoto's work cited above, together with the fact that hyperbolic groups with $\partial G = S^1$ are virtually Fuchsian, which is a well-known consequence of the Convergence Group Theorem \cite{Gabai,CassonJungreis94}, see Section \ref{sec:reductions}.
-In fact, in the $S^1$ setting, one has a stronger result that any action in the same connected component of $\Hom(G, \Homeo(S^1))$ as the standard boundary action has it as a factor.
-Stability for groups with higher dimensional boundary is more challenging, as the cyclic order of points on $S^1$ introduces some rigidity that is absent in higher dimensions.

 Our focus on spheres is motivated in part by the fact that these are the most homogeneous group boundaries.
 At the other end of the spectrum, Kapovich and Kleiner \cite{KapovichKleiner00} constructed hyperbolic groups that are {\em boundary rigid} in the sense that any homeomorphism of the boundary comes from the action of an element of the group.
 These groups trivially satisfy local rigidity since $\Homeo(\partial G) \cong G$ is discrete.
 By contrast, homeomorphisms of the sphere are very easy to perturb, each having an infinite dimensional family of deformations.
 The reader may consult \cite{CPbook} or \cite{BKsurvey} for more background on the dynamics of hyperbolic groups acting on their boundaries.